Modern Greek literature: From 1980 to 1999

+Amanda Michalopoulou received much attention for her early work, most notably Wishbone (1996), and has since become one of the most prominent voices in contemporary Greek literature.
+Her best known books, including Baroque (2018) and Her Metamorphosis (2022), explore female experience, human relationships, and the spiritual dimension.

 Ioanna Karystiani is one of the most notable writers that appeared during the '90s, establishing herself with the novels Little England (1997) and Suit on Soil (2000).
 Her work is defined by rare consistency; her books Sacks (2010) and Time Pensive (2011) are considered among the best of the decade of 2010.

 Chrysa Dimoulidou is one of the best-selling Greek writers, since her books have sold around 2 million copies.
 However, they are panned by the critics and have been called "light literature".
 Dimoulidou made her debut in 1997 with Roses do not always smell and has since led a trend of various successful female writers of similar style.
 Among her other books are God's Tears (2005), The Crossroad of Souls (2009), and The Cellar of Shame (2014).

 Other critically acclaimed and/or commercially successful books from the '80s and '90s are History (1982) by Giorgis Giatromanolakis, Fantastic Adventure (1985) by Alexandros Kotzias, The Crowd (1985-1986) by Andreas Franghias, The Great Square (1987) and The Endless Writing of Blood (1997) by Nikos Bakolas, Red Dyed Hair by Kostas Mourselas (1989), The Daughter (1990) by Pavlos Matesis, Saturday Night at the Edge of the City (1996) by Soti Triantafyllou, The Slapfish (1997) by Lenos Christidis, and The Search (1998) by Nikos Themelis.

 The poets that appeared in the '80s have been collectively named the "generation of the private vision", as their poetry is characterized by heavy introversion.
 These include Charis Vlavianos, Giorgos Blanas, Nikos Davvetas, Ilias Lagios, Sotiris Trivizas, Thanasis Chatzopoulos, and Maria Koursi.
 They detached themselves from their immediate predecessors and developed poetics closer to older generations.
 Free verse was dominant, leading to a new kind of formalism.
 Moreover, they did not share interest in the same themes, apart from classic topics such as death and love.
 Politics was underepresented, partly due to the complacency born after the 1981 parliamentary elections, when PASOK formed Greece's first progressive government.
 This generation as a whole has been unfavourably compared to previous generations, but many of its members have nevertheless been praised for achieving early maturity.

 The "decline" of poetry continued in the '90s.
 Only a few poets appeared during that decade and most of them are unknown to the wide readership.
 Publishing companies mainly preferred either prose books, which were more profitable, or, in some cases, works from already famous poets.
 In general, poets of this generation display a wide variety of styles and carried on trends that appeared in the '80s.

-In the new millennium, Dimitris Lyacos's Poena Damni trilogy (Z213: Exit, With the People from the Bridge, The First Death) has been established as one of the best-selling and most translated works of European poetry.